kpb/docker-dev/README.md

     vagrant up

 wait a bit.
-(It can take a while to update Debian, install Docker, etc. for example:
+(It can take a while to update Debian, install Docker, etc.) For example:

     $ time vagrant up
     ...